Alex-Neo-Projects/BoringCaster/Readme.md

 # BoringCaster

 A farcaster client intentionally made to be *boring*.

 ### Why?

 I'm frustrated by the idea that twitter is so addicting that I can't control my attention.

-And as they say, "the most effective form of complaint is action", so here's my attempt at taking the internet back and putting myself in control in a very small way.
+And you know what they say, "the most effective form of complaint is action", or something.

 ### Features